 To improve your sales prospecting efforts, we recommend using the exegraphics of your best customers to improve your outreach strategy.
 What are exegraphics?
 Good question!

 Exegraphics are the data on how your best customers operate and the signs they display when they’re ready to buy from your company.
-Recently, Oracle used exegraphics to fine-tune their ICP and start going after higher quality leads.
-The result?
-An additional $500k in pipeline value and leads that move through their funnel 23% faster!
+Recently, Challenger Inc. used exegraphics to fine-tune their ICP and found net-new high quality leads that weren’t even on their radar!

 Want to see if exegraphic can support your business to have similar or better results?
 Contact us to get a free ICP audit and a free list of target accounts that match your real ICP.
 Our AI-powered Sales Development Platform will help streamline your sales prospecting by showing you the prospects most likely to convert.